SAP-samples/btp-setup-automator/usecases/released/discoverycenter/3999-kyma-day2-operations/README.md

-> NOTE: The mission is planned to be released End of June

 # Instructions for running SAP Discovery Center Mission in btp-setup-automator

 The setup of this [mission](https://discovery-center.cloud.sap/protected/index.html#/missiondetail/3999/) can be executed by the [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator).